Professional Development

 Guidance and Counseling for the Gifted

-- Course Dates: October 3 through December 12, 2022 (11 weeks)
+- Course Dates: July 10 through September 27, 2023 (11 weeks)

 - Inservice Points: 60 Hours

-- Instructor: Gina Sandusky-Nelson
+- Instructor: Amy Trujillo

 - Description: Guidance and Counseling for the Gifted provides an overview of the theory, research, practical strategies, and resources on guidance and counseling, with an emphasis on classroom applications in the gifted classroom.
 Participants will understand holistic developmental characteristics of gifted children, will be able to identify risk factors related to gifted students, and will be to support social skills, career exploration, and leadership development of gifted students.

-- Meetings: The first virtual meeting will be October 3, 2022 at 5:00PM.
+- Meetings: The first virtual meeting will be July 10, 2023 at 5:00PM.
 Participants will receive instructions the week prior.

-- Deadline to Register: September 30, 2022
+- Deadline to Register: July 6, 2023

-- Course Dates: January 9 through March 27, 2023 (11 weeks)
+- Course Dates: exact dates TBA - October through December, 2023 (11 weeks)

 - Inservice Points: 60 Hours

-- Instructor: Gina Sandusky-Nelson
+- Instructor: Amy Trujillo

-- Course Dates: April 11 through June 23, 2023 (11 weeks)
+- Course Dates: exact dates TBA - January through March, 2024 (11 weeks)

 - Inservice Points: 60 Hours

-- Instructor: Allison Unger-Fink
+- Instructor: TBA

 ASD Endorsement Courses

-ASD Endorsement Offerings: 2022-2023 School Year
+ASD Endorsement Offerings: 2023-2024 School Year

 The Autism Spectrum Disorder Endorsement Program is designed to increase the level of knowledge, expertise, and understanding of educators working with K-12 students diagnosed with Autism Spectrum Disorder.
 The endorsement is intended to raise the awareness of the unique characteristics, emotional/social needs, and other challenges and issues related to students with Autism Spectrum Disorder and its range of pervasive developmental disorders that adversely affect functioning and result in the need for specially designed instruction and related services.
 It is designed to foster an understanding of policies and guidelines to ensure implementation of appropriate curriculum, differentiation, strategies, educational intervention, and support for this diverse population.